Keep Menu Planning Simple

 (Links in this post are affiliate links.
 I will be compensated when you make a purchase by clicking those links.
 See my disclosure page for more information)

-I have been listening to the audio book of The Money Saving Mom’s Budget on my i-touch while on the elliptical at the Y. In her book Crystal Paine talks about the importance of menu planning, in driving down the cost of groceries.
+I have been listening to the audiobook The Money Saving Mom’s Budget on my i-touch while on the elliptical at the Y. In her book, Crystal Paine discusses the importance of menu planning in driving down the cost of groceries.

-I agree 100%, but I don’t agree with these complicated menu forms that you can find almost any where on the internet.
-You have to first remember to download them.
-Then you have to remember to print them.
-The following week you have to remember where you filed them.
+I agree 100%, but I don’t agree with these complicated menu forms that you can find almost anywhere on the internet.
+You have to first remember to download them, then print them, and then remember where you filed them the following week.
 I also find the slots are always too small for my big handwriting.

-I then write lunch at the top, then number 1 through 7 under it.
+I write lunch at the top, then numbers 1 through 7 under it.
 Then I write the heading dinner place the numbers 1 through 7 under it.

-I consult the calendar and see how many evenings my husband will be joining us for dinner.
+I consulted the calendar and saw how many evenings my husband would join us for dinner.
 This week it is three nights.

-One of those nights will be our eat out night as a family.
-The other two nights I write a J by (for Jack my husband’s name).
-On one J night I plan a meal he really likes that will have leftovers he can reheat at work the next few days.
+One of those nights will be our family eat-out night.
+The other two nights, I write a J by (for Jack, my husband’s name).
+On one J night, I plan a meal he really likes that will have leftovers he can reheat at work the next few days.

 On the other J night lately my husband has been cooking so I ask him what he wants to make.
 I am loving this night, as it is enabling me to enjoy a long afternoon of getting things done, as he also takes over homeschooling that afternoon.